o3de/o3de.org/content/docs/userguide/game-build-types.md

 ---
-description: ' Learn about the available types of &ALYlong; builds and when to use them during development. '
+description: ' Learn about the available types of Amazon Lumberyard builds and when to use them during development. '
-title: Game Build Types in &ALYlong;
+title: Game Build Types in Amazon Lumberyard
 ---
 # Game Build Types in Amazon Lumberyard {#game-build-types}